Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 The cost of senior care in Alabama runs below the national line in every residential setting.

-The cost of senior care in Virginia lands close to the national midpoint, but the settings don't move together.
+The cost of senior care in Virginia now runs above the national line in every facility setting.

 "Home care" and "home health" sound interchangeable, but in Montana they're two different services, and the difference decides who pays.